rmccue/Speak/README.md

 Design
 ------
-All data in Speak is implemented based on one of three post types:
+All data in Speak is implemented based on one of three types:

-* Strings: The basic unit of translation is the String.
+* Strings: The basic unit of translation is the String post type.
 Any data that can be translated is represented as a String.
 Strings can have a parent String, which is called the "base" or "original" string.

-* Projects: A Project is a collection of Strings, grouped together based on a common source.
-Projects can have parent Projects.
+* Projects: The Project post type is used to group Strings that relate to a common source.
+Projects have child Strings, and can have parent Projects.

-* Languages: A Language is a collection of Strings, grouped together based on the translation.
-Each Language (except one) has a parent Language, and all Strings associated with a Language are automatically copied (using copy-on-write) from the parent.
-A Language without a parent is the "default" Language, and does not inherit strings.
+* Languages: The Language taxonomy is used to group Strings translated into a certain language together.
+Strings associated with a Language are automatically copied (using copy-on-write) from the parent to speed up translation of dialects.
+Languages without a parents inherit Strings from the "default" Language, and the default Language contains the canonical source String values.

 There also exist some common views: